The Baker Foundation at MIT

 Long Term Initiatives

 The Baker Foundation takes part in multi-year projects to improve particular aspects of the MIT community.
+One of our long term partners is the PKG foundation.

 Baker Fellows are MIT students who choose to work on sustainable community service projects that build capacity for underserved communities locally, nationally, or internationally.

 The Foundation elicits student initiatives that enhance the undergraduate experience.
+Apply for funding below.

 The Everett Moore Baker Memorial Award for Excellence in Undergraduate Teaching is presented to faculty members, in recognition of exceptional interest and ability in the instruction of undergraduates.
 This is the only teaching award in which the nomination and selection of the recipients is done entirely by the students.
 The award is given in memory of Everett Moore Baker, Dean of Students from 1947-1950.